DPR Construction is founded by Doug Woods, Peter Nosler and Ron Davidowski.

 “When we started DPR, we wanted to be a customer-focused organization,” said Doug.
 “We’re not a hard-bid general contractor; we’re a negotiating, self-performing general contractor that takes care of our customers.
 To do that, we need great people, who are happy and willing to work hard.
 That’s one of the things that started us, making us different from the very beginning.”

 “At the time, most people thought of construction as more like a manufacturing type business,” said Peter.
 “It’s not; it’s a service business.”

 “Our distinct purpose of building great things and the core values we dialed in on [integrity, enjoyment, uniqueness, ever forward] emulate the way we like to work and we like to live and transcend into the way we do business, again doing something different in an industry that has not always had a reputation for integrity and doing things right the first time,” said Ron.

-In addition to “D, P and R,” the original crew included Sandy Grayson, Michele Leiva, Eric Lamb, Peter Salvati, Jim Washburn, Mark Bartley, Brad Des Jardin and Jim Dolen—seven of whom are still with the company today.
+In addition to “D, P and R,” the original crew included Sandy Grayson, Michele Leiva, Eric Lamb, Peter Salvati, Jim Washburn, Mark Bartley, Brad Des Jardin and Jim Dolen—six of whom are with the company today.
 Much like the hundreds of projects DPR has completed over the years, the company has grown at a breakneck pace.
-DPR reached the $1 billion mark in less than 10 years and continues to rank in the top 50 general contractors in the country over the last decade.
+DPR reached the $1 billion mark in less than 10 years since its founding.
+Since 1997, it has continued to rank in the top 50 general contractors in the country.

 DPR’s first pure contractor job was a $4.5 million, six-month tenant improvement project for Argo Systems in Sunnyvale, CA, where DPR was selected from among four or five other competitors.